 - Apprentice needs a deck with enough expensive cards that you can afford to trash some without ruining the potential of your deck.

-- Apothecary can’t increase the number of non-Copper cards in your hand, which is a huge mark against it in terms of actual draw; you usually need some other enabler like Warehouse to make it function as draw, otherwise its effect is closer to filtering or sifting.
+- Apothecary can’t increase the number of non-Copper cards in your hand, which is a huge mark against it in terms of actual draw; you usually need some other enabler like Warehouse to make it function as draw, otherwise its effect is closer to sifting.

 - City needs a way to empty a supply pile quickly enough to be useful as a source of draw.